helsinfranz/base-senku/README.md

 - [Ethers.js](https://docs.ethers.org/v6/)
 - [Solidity](https://soliditylang.org/)

-## � Smart Contracts
+## 📝 Smart Contracts

-All our smart contracts are deployed on the Base Network and verified on Basescout.
+All our smart contracts are deployed on the Base Sepolia Testnet and verified on Blockscout.
+The game is currently in beta testing phase on testnet before mainnet deployment.

 ### FluoriteToken (FLUOR)